1. How will an assessment help?

 6. After referring a patient

-After making a referral, a case manager will contact your patient to conduct a telephone assessment at a convenient time for them — usually within 2 working days of receipt of referral or 5 working days for face-to-face, if this has been requested.
+After making a referral, a case manager will contact your patient to conduct a telephone assessment at a convenient time for them — usually within two working days of receipt of referral or five working days for a face-to-face referral, if this has been requested.

 During the assessment